openschemas/openschemas.github.io/README.md

 # OpenSchemas Site

 Hi friend!
-This site will be home of the Open Schemas specifications, and is under development.
+This site is the home of the Open Schemas specifications.
-It is deployed using [Jekyll](https://jekyllrb.com/).
+It is deployed using [Jekyll](https://jekyllrb.com/) at [openschemas.github.io](https://openschemas.github.io)

 ![assets/images/logos/openschemas/logo_hexagon.png](assets/images/logos/openschemas/logo_hexagon.png)

+This repository is **not** where you contribute specification files that are rendered at [openschemas.github.io/specifications](https://openschemas.github.io/specifications/).
+If you want to update or contribute a file, you want the [specifications repository](https://www.github.com/openschemas/specifications).
+This repository should be used to develop the base templating for the site.

 ## Geting Started